AI-Hypercomputer/xpk/README.md

 > **Important Notes:**
 > * The argument `--private` is only applicable when creating new clusters.
 You cannot convert an existing public cluster to a private cluster using these flags.
 > * The argument `--authorized-networks` is applicable when creating new clusters or using an existing _*private*_ cluster.
 You cannot convert an existing public cluster to a private cluster using these flags.
 > * You need to [set up a Cluster NAT for your VPC network](https://cloud.google.com/nat/docs/set-up-manage-network-address-translation#creating_nat) so that the Nodes and Pods have outbound access to the internet.
-This is required because XPK installs and configures components such as kueue that need access to external resources like `registry.k8.io`.
+This is required because XPK installs and configures components such as kueue that need access to external sources like `registry.k8.io`.

 ### Create Vertex AI Tensorboard